webdriverio/vscode-webdriverio/README.md

 - **Run a Single Test:** Click the test icon next to a test case to run that specific test.
 - **More Options:** Right-click the test icon to open a context menu with additional options:
     - `Run Test`: Execute the selected test case.
+    - `Debug Test`: Execute the selected test case with a debugging session.
     - `Reveal in Test Explorer`: Locate and highlight the test in the centralized Testing view.

 ## 　Extension Settings